-- For FFR, POR, SOR and, TOR1 and TOR2 Frequency Injection Testing in line with existing EirGrid or SONI test procedures as applicable compared against the units contracted Schedule 9 reserve Frequency Response Ceurve parameters. - For TOR2, RRS, RRD, RM1, RM3 and RM8 A test assessing the unit's Synchronisation and start up through to ramp up to full load output compared against the Providing Unit's TOD and contracted parameters.
+- For FFR, POR, SOR, TOR1 and TOR2 Frequency Injection Testing in line with existing EirGrid or SONI test procedures as applicable compared against the units contracted Schedule 9 reserve curve parameters. - For RRS/RRD/RM1/RM3/RM8 A test assessing the unit's Synchronisation and start up through to ramp up to full load output compared against the Providing Unit's TOD and contracted parameters.